junxit/us-congress-bills-117/metadata.md

 - 2021-11-04 — Introduced in House
 - 2021-11-04 — Introduced in House
 - 2021-11-04 — Referred to the House Committee on Oversight and Reform.
+- 2022-04-06 — Committee Consideration and Mark-up Session Held.
+- 2022-04-06 — Ordered to be Reported by Unanimous Consent.
+- 2022-09-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-13 — Considered under suspension of the rules. (consideration: CR H7773-7774; text: CR H7774)
+- 2022-09-13 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2022-09-14 — Passed/agreed to in House: Pursuant to section 11 of H. Res.
+1339, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+1468, as amended; H.R.
+5865; H.R.
+5916, as amended; H.R.
+7735, as amended; H.R.
+7846; H.R.
+7939, as amended; H.R.
+8260, as amended; and S. 4205.
+- 2022-09-14 — Pursuant to section 11 of H. Res.
+1339, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+1468, as amended; H.R.
+5865; H.R.
+5916, as amended; H.R.
+7735, as amended; H.R.
+7846; H.R.
+7939, as amended; H.R.
+8260, as amended; and S. 4205. (consideration: CR H7814-7822; text: CR H7821)
+- 2022-09-14 — Pursuant to the provisions of H. Res.
+1339, proceedings on H.R.
+5865 are considered vacated.